-1. Potential to Strengthen Competitiveness (20 points)
+1. Potential to Generate Exports that Create or Sustain U.S. Jobs (20 points)

-Each applicant must demonstrate the effects the project proposed in its application will have on U.S. employment.
-An applicant that fails to demonstrate how project-generated exports will sustain or create U.S. jobs cannot earn more than ten (10) points under this criterion.
+Each applicant must demonstrate how project-generated exports will sustain or create U.S. jobs.
+An applicant that fails to do so cannot earn more than ten (10) points under this criterion.
 For example, a project to generate exports of U.S.-manufactured widgets strengthens U.S. industry competitiveness better than a project to facilitate the sale of widget manufacturing technology abroad because the sale of widget manufacturing technology abroad is likely to decrease U.S. employment in the widget industry.
-Such a technology-transfer approach would likely result in a short-term windfall to a U.S. exporter selling the technology, but would ultimately fail to translate into U.S. job growth; rather it may cause the loss of U.S. widget jobs to newly-enabled foreign competitors.
+Such a technologytransfer approach would likely result in a short-term windfall to a U.S. exporter selling the technology, but would ultimately fail to translate into U.S. job growth; rather it may cause the loss of U.S. widget jobs to newly-enabled foreign competitors.
 This is just one example.
 Each applicant must consider the ramifications of its project on exports and U.S. jobs and MDCP objectives when it applies for an MDCP award.

-Given that the primary performance metric for MDCP projects is exports generated, an applicant will demonstrate competitiveness-enhancement in the likelihood that it will get U.S. companies, particularly SMEs (small- and medium-size enterprises), to engage in activities that will result in exports.
 As noted above in I.A.2.
-Examples of Project Activity, many different kinds of activity can strengthen the competitiveness of U.S. industry; however, an applicant can earn the maximum number of points under this criterion only by demonstrating how its proposed project is expected to result in increased export initiatives by individual U.S. firms and exports by those firms.
+Examples of Project Activity, many different kinds of activity can strengthen the competitiveness of U.S. industry; however, an applicant can earn the maximum number of points under this criterion only by demonstrating how its proposed project is expected to result in increased export initiatives by individual U.S. firms, particularly SMEs (small- and medium-size enterprises), and exports by those firms.

-2. Performance Measurement (20 points)
+2. Export Performance Measurement (20 points)